 Prader-Willi syndrome is recognized as the most common genetic cause of life-threatening obesity.
-The disease results from a deletion or loss of function of a cluster of genes on chromosome 15, which leads to dysfunctional signalling in the brain’s appetite/satiety center (hypothalamus).
+The disease results from a deletion or loss of function of a cluster of genes on chromosome 15, which among other things leads to dysfunctional signaling in the brain’s appetite/satiety center (hypothalamus).
 Patients suffer from a constant, extreme, ravenous insatiable appetite which persists no matter how much the patients eat.
 As a result, many of those affected with Prader-Willi syndrome become morbidly obese and suffer significant mortality.
-Compulsive eating and obsession with food usually begin before age 6 and currently there is no cure for this disease.
-Besides the physical and eating problems, Prader-Willi syndrome is characterized by maladaptive behaviour including temper tantrums, impulsivity, mood fluctuations, difficulty with changes in routine, skin picking, stubbornness, self-destruction and aggression.
-The behavioural problems are reported to worsen with age and is pronounced in adulthood.
-The patients also tend to have cognitive impairment, usually mild to moderate mental retardation.
+Compulsive eating and obsession with food usually begin before the age of six.
+The hyperphagia affects the quality of life for the patients as well as their families.

 Metabolic diseases (obesity, Type 2 diabetes, NASH)